ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 5 - Complete Forgejo platform.md

     ![General Settings fields from Forgejo server Initial Configuration form](images/g034/forgejo_initial_configuration_general_settings.webp "General Settings fields from Forgejo server Initial Configuration form")

-    In this section review the fields `Server domain` and `Base URL` to see if they have the domain you specified in [your configuration for the Forgejo server deployment](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%204%20-%20Forgejo%20server.md#non-secret-forgejo-configuration-parameters).
+    Review in this section the fields `Server domain` and `Base URL`.
+Ensure they have the domain you specified in [your configuration for the Forgejo server deployment](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%204%20-%20Forgejo%20server.md#non-secret-forgejo-configuration-parameters).
 All the other fields have default values or have been set the way they are in the rootless Forgejo container image.

 4. The `Optional Settings` block is divided in three folded sections: